geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " That from the bridge descending to the plain,

-" You, till the morn, in arms our watch maintain ;
+" You, till the morn, in arms our watch maintain;

 " While we retire, with lengthened toil opprest,

-" And snatch a few short hours of needful rest ;
+" And snatch a few short hours of needful rest;

 " Meanwhile the damsel in our walls shall find 60